 important in developing the following narrative.
 My own contention is that

-Giza was built to an overall plan centred on Khafre (though not in the
+Giza was built to an overall plan, in part centred on Khafre (though not in the

 way I originally imagined).